KIPAC/Physics89L/docs/index.md

-# Physics 67: Introduction to Laboratory Physics
+# Introduction to Laboratory Physics

 These are course notes and resources for Physics 67, Introduction to Laboratory Physics